SolomonAgyire/music-playlist/README.md

   -[x] Dynamically render playlists on the homepage using JavaScript.
     -[x] Playlists should be shown in grid view.
     -[x] Playlist images should be reasonably sized (at least 6 playlists on your laptop when full screen; large enough that the playlist components detailed in the next feature are legible).
-  -[x] Fetch data from a provided JSON  file and use it to create interactive playlist tiles.
+  -[x] Fetch data from a provided Javascript file and use it to create interactive playlist tiles.

 -[x] **Playlist Components**
   -[x] Each tile should display the playlist's: